 We have more than enough cutlery, crockery and glasses for 120 guests.
 For a full list please email us for an inventory.

 Are the beds of a good quality?

 Yes.
-Most of the beds are high quality Vi-Spring Beds – We have two Four Poster Beds also with Vi-Spring mattresses.
+Most of the beds are high quality Vi-Spring Beds – We have three Four Poster Beds also with Vi-Spring mattresses.

 Will there be enough hot water?

 Yes we have a very large boiler, which will keep all the bathrooms and wetrooms supplied with plenty of hot water during your stay.
 There are also showers above the baths.

 Yes.
 We have two travel cots and three high chairs for you to use.
 Please note we do not supply any bedding for the travel cots.